On December 19, 1843, Charles Dickens’ novella “A Christmas Carol” was published in London, its first edition sold out by Christmas Eve.

 Bill Petro, your friendly neighborhood historian

-Some excerpts from Prof. Gerhard Rempel, Lectures in Western Civilization
+* Includes an excerpt from Prof. Gerhard Rempel, Lectures in Western Civilization